rcl-coding/tutorial-staticwebsite/lesson3.md

 </html>
 ```

-- Preview the index.html page in the browser
+- Preview the index.html page in the browser.

 ![new folder](img/html2-site2.JPG)
 ![new folder](img/html2-site3.JPG)